popstarfreas/DG-TS/docs/FAQ/ServernGamemodes.md

 AutoSurvival is a type of survival where the server hosts a survival for you, you can then download the world later on.

 ## TSL
-Terraria Server Lite or TSL servers are similar to TShock in some ways, TSL was created by popstarfreas(Rofle) to minimize resource consumption by only rendering a selected area and ignoring the rest.
-Its features include grouping people into 10.
+Terraria Server Lite or TSL servers are similar to TShock in some ways, TSL was created by popstarfreas (Rofle) to minimize resource consumption.
 It is currently only available on DG.

 ## TShock
-TShock is the generic Server API for Terraria it was developed y The Nyx Team.
+TShock is the generic Server API for Terraria it was developed by The Nyx Team.
 Common among popular servers like: Terraria.One, Aurora, Teeria, and Pedguin.